philipmarsden/Checkout_Oct20/documentation/Schema Structure.md

 Update: Daily
 note - this is likely to be where performance is tested in having a dimension with 20m rows.
 This will impact the second question looking at current location.
-If the issue presents then we will brainstorm solutions. note - we can only really get the postcode as at midnight, rather than the preferred "when it changes" - determine what value this will add and work with technology to see about how we can get a solution
+If the issue presents then we will brainstorm solutions. note (assumption) - we can only really get the postcode as at midnight, rather than the preferred "when it changes" - determine what value this will add and work with technology to see about how we can get a solution

 - Page Views Fact Table: Count of the number of page views by time, user, url, and postcode at time of view (at least the postcode as at the last time it was recorded)
 Fields: time_sk, url_sk, user_sk, postcode_sk, page_views (count)
 Update: Hourly

+### Views to answer questions
+- Number of pageviews, on a given time period (hour, day, month, etc), per postcode - based on the current/most recent postcode of a user.
+-- Summary of the fact table with a join on user to get the current postcode pageviews_by_current_postcode_v

+- Number of pageviews, on a given time period (hour, day, month, etc), per postcode - based on the postcode a user was in at the time when that user made a pageview.
+-- Summary of the fact table taking the postcode stored within fact table pageviews_by_postcode_v